Colegio de la Inmaculada Concepcion – Cebu: Further expansion

-In 1975, the CIC Alumnae Association was formally registered as a juridical body with the Securities and Exchange Commission (SEC) with Mrs. Felisa Yap Chiongbian as president.
+In 1975, the CIC Alumnae Association was formally registered as a juridical body with the Securities and Exchange Commission (SEC) with Felisa Yap de Chiongbian as president.
 Since then, it has become Inmaculada's dependable arm and generous sponsor in its school and community projects.
 Musical presentations have been sponsored, such as the Piano Concert of Reynaldo Reyes in the earlier days of the Sta.
 Luisa Center, the Concert of Sr. Ester B. Peña, DC, pianist, with the Manila Symphony Orchestra in 1977 and the 1982 September Affair featuring the pianist Joselito S. Pascual.
 The beneficiary of such concerts has been the CIC-Sta.
 Luisa Development Center, an ongoing project of the CIC Alumnae Association.

 To assess the quality of instruction and amount of service to the community, Inmaculada applied for accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) in 1974.
 Formal accreditation was started in 1975 for the high school department and its Certificate of Accreditation was received on March 14, 1977.

 Mother Teresa of Calcutta visited Inmaculada on February 7, 1977.

 March 15, 1979 ushered in Inmaculada's Centennial Year Celebration.
 The week-long activities from March 10 to 16, 1980 were simple and impressive and in keeping with the awareness of the Vincentian Mission permeating the school.
 The most concrete Vincentian service is the Night High School Department established during the centennial year in 1980 — a most fitting gift to the community for the less-fortunate girls of Cebu.

 December 2005–December 2006 saw another year-long thanksgiving and celebration for the gift of 125 years.
 “CIC-Cebu: 125 Years of Spirited Presence” was the theme.

 Colegio de la Inmaculada Concepcion today offers Basic Education (Nursery to Grade 10) with the College Department phased out in 1998.
 This was to concentrate on the Christian formation of the young clientele.
 As an institution of learning, CIC has been undergoing accreditation by PAASCU since 1977.
 The institution also underwent a Congregational Evaluation Visit (CEV) in 1987, the first of its kind in Region 7 and a Congregational Mission Audit (CMA) in 2007.